 The most common causes of young-onset dementia are the same progressive diseases that cause most cases of dementia in older people.
 Studies have produced a range of figures that show the causes of young-onset dementia.
 It is clear that the mix of causes of young-onset dementia is different from that in older people.
 The same disease in younger people can also have different symptoms.
 It is also sometimes thought that dementia progresses more rapidly in younger than in older people, but the evidence for this is not strong.

-Alzheimer's disease develops when proteins build up in the brain to form structures called 'plaques' and 'tangles'.
-Alzheimer's is the most common type of dementia in younger people and may affect 30 to 35 per cent of younger people with dementia.
-However, this is a much smaller proportion than in older people with the condition, up to two thirds of whom have Alzheimer's disease.
+Alzheimer’s disease develops when proteins build up in the brain to form structures called ‘plaques’ and ‘tangles’.
+Alzheimer’s is the most common type of dementia in younger people and may affect around a third of younger people with dementia.
+However, this is a much smaller proportion than in older people with the condition, up to two thirds of whom have Alzheimer’s disease.

-In some people with early-onset Alzheimer's disease there is a very clear inheritance of the disease from one generation to the next.
-This genetic form of the dementia - familial Alzheimer's disease - is caused by rare mutations (defects) in three genes.
-These mutations are found in between 7 and 12 per cent of all people with early-onset Alzheimer's.
+In some people with young-onset Alzheimer’s disease there is a very clear inheritance of the disease from one generation to the next.
+This genetic form of the dementia – familial Alzheimer’s disease – is caused by rare mutations (defects) in three genes.
+These mutations are found in between 7 and 12% of all people with young-onset Alzheimer’s.

-Symptoms of familial Alzheimer's disease usually start in someone's 30s, 40s or 50s; the earlier the symptoms start, the more likely the disease is to be genetic.
-However, familial Alzheimer's disease is extremely rare.
-It affects only about 500 known families worldwide and probably accounts for much less than 1 per cent of Alzheimer's disease when all ages, young or old, are considered.
+Symptoms of familial Alzheimer’s disease usually start in someone’s 30s, 40s or 50s.
+The earlier the symptoms start, the more likely the disease is to be genetic.
+However, familial Alzheimer’s disease is extremely rare.
+It affects only about 500 known families worldwide and probably accounts for much less than 1% of Alzheimer’s disease when all ages, young or old, are considered.

-People with Down's syndrome and other learning disabilities can also develop dementia at an early age (see factsheet 430, Learning disabilities and dementia).
-Alzheimer’s disease is the most common type of dementia in people with Down's syndrome.
-This increased risk is thought to be associated with the extra copy of chromosome 21 which most people with Down's syndrome have.
-Chromosome 21 carries the gene for amyloid which forms the plaques in Alzheimer's disease.
+People with Down’s syndrome and other learning disabilities can also develop dementia at an early age (see factsheet 430, Learning disabilities and dementia).
+Alzheimer’s disease is the most common type of dementia in people with Down’s syndrome.
+This increased risk is thought to be associated with the extra copy of chromosome 21 which most people with Down’s syndrome have.
+Chromosome 21 carries the gene for amyloid which forms the plaques in Alzheimer’s disease.

 Vascular dementia occurs when there are problems in the blood supply to the brain.
 It is closely linked to diabetes and to cardiovascular diseases such as stroke and heart disease.
-It is probably the second most common type of dementia in younger people - around 15 per cent of dementia in this age group may be vascular dementia.
+It is probably the second most common type of dementia in younger people – around 15% of dementia in this age group may be vascular dementia.

 There is a genetic form of vascular dementia known as CADASIL (cerebral autosomal dominant arteriopathy with subcortical infarcts and leukoencephalopathy).
 CADASIL is rare and is most common in people aged 30 to 50.
 Symptoms include migraines, repeated strokes, fits, low mood and progressive loss of mental abilities.
 CADASIL is caused by defects in a gene called NOTCH3 and is inherited in a simple pattern similar to familial Alzheimer’s disease.

-In around 30 per cent of people with this type of dementia, there is good evidence that the disease is genetic.
-In this instance, genetic counselling and testing may be offered (see 'Genetic testing').
+In around 30% of people with this type of dementia, there is good evidence that the disease is genetic.
+In this instance, genetic counselling and testing may be offered (see ‘Genetic testing’).

 Dementia with Lewy bodies

 This type of dementia is caused by the build-up of tiny protein deposits (Lewy bodies) in the brain.
-About 5 per cent of younger people with dementia may have dementia with Lewy bodies.
-Lewy bodies also cause Parkinson's disease and about one third of people with Parkinson's eventually develop dementia.
-Symptoms of dementia with Lewy bodies include varying levels of alertness, and people can also develop hallucinations and the features of Parkinson's disease (eg slower movement, stiffness, trembling of the limbs).
+About 5% of younger people with dementia may have dementia with Lewy bodies.
+Lewy bodies also cause Parkinson’s disease and about one third of people with Parkinson’s eventually develop dementia.
+Symptoms of dementia with Lewy bodies include varying levels of alertness, and people can also develop hallucinations and the features of Parkinson’s disease (such as slower movement, stiffness, trembling of the limbs).
 For more see factsheet 403, What is dementia with Lewy bodies?

 Alcohol-related brain damage